AnthonyDickson/flownet2-pytorch/Video3D/README.md

 By default, the script will cache intermediate results since they are usually too large to fit in memory.
 You can clear the cache if need be by simply removing the cache folder: `rm -r .cache/`.

 ## TODO
+-   Automate creation of folders etc.
 -   Automate extraction of video frames.
 -   Automate COLMAP reconstruction.
 -   Read binary COLMAP output from Python code.
 -   Generate examples of frame pairs and optical flow automatically.
 -   Visualise examples of optical flow with vector field.
+-   Create point clouds for each frame and each depth estimation model (before and after).
+-   Create 3D mesh from point clouds.

 ## References
 1. Luo, Xuan, Jia-Bin Huang, Richard Szeliski, Kevin Matzen, and Johannes Kopf.
 "Consistent Video Depth Estimation." arXiv preprint arXiv:2004.15021 (2020).
 2. Lasinger, Katrin, René Ranftl, Konrad Schindler, and Vladlen Koltun.
 "Towards robust monocular depth estimation: Mixing datasets for zero-shot cross-dataset transfer." arXiv preprint arXiv:1907.01341 (2019). https://github.com/intel-isl/MiDaS